mattymo18/Web_Page/content/authors/admin/_index.md

 title: Matt Johnson
 ---

-I completed my M.S. in Data Science and Analytics (2022) and my B.S. in Statistics (2020) at the University of North Carolina at Chapel Hill in May 2022.
+I completed my M.S.
+(2022) and B.S.
+(2020) in Statistics at the University of North Carolina at Chapel Hill.

 I currently work at the Johns Hopkins University Applied Physics Laboratory.
 I use R, Python, and MATLAB to build models and graphics designed to assist with strategic communication between data scientists and people outside the field.